 Ayurvedic texts describe three aspects of mental ability: dhi (the power of acquisition or learning), dhriti (the power of retention), and smriti (the ability to recall).
 When the three mental functions are not in balance, either individually or in their coordination with one another, then learning problems can crop up.
 Children who have learning problems often feel like failures in school, which leads to frustration and low self-esteem.

 When these three mental functions are coordinated, then the child's memory is quick and bright.
 If impurities (ama) are obstructing the channels of communication between these three functions, then not only learning problems but behavioral problems can begin.
 The high incidence of Attention Deficit Hyperactivity Disorder (ADHD) in this country is a prime example of a learning/behavioral problem for millions of children.
-According to a study in Advanced Pediatrics, the frequency of ADHD among school children has been estimated to be as high as 20%.
+According to the Center for Disease Control and Prevention (CDC) using data from 2016-2019, an estimated six million children aged 3-17 years have been diagnosed with ADHD in the US.

 What causes some children to thrive on learning while others struggle?
 According to Maharishi Ayurveda, most learning problems are caused by eating food that is lacking in intelligence.
 By this we mean junk food, food that is not fresh, and food laced with chemicals.
 Food lacking in intelligence disturbs the intellect and mind, and it disrupts the intellectual rhythm between dhi, dhriti, and smriti.